-You may withdraw money -- it's called taking distributions -- beginning at age 59½ as long as the account has been open for at least five years.
+You may withdraw money -- it's called taking distributions -- beginning at age 59½, as long as the account has been open for at least 5 years.
 If you opened the account at age 55, you'll need to wait until age 60 to take distributions.
 You must begin taking distributions by April 1 following the year in which you turn 70½.

 A disadvantage of IRAs is that distributions are taxed as ordinary income even if the underlying investments have been held long term.

-Since IRAs are meant for retirement, if you try to sneak out any funds prior to age 59½, with few exceptions, you'll get tagged with ordinary income taxes on the amount, plus, in most cases, an Internal Revenue Service penalty of 10 percent.
+Since IRAs are meant for retirement, if you try to sneak out any funds prior to age 59½, with few exceptions, you'll get tagged with ordinary income taxes on the amount, plus, in most cases, an Internal Revenue Service penalty of 10%.

 Generally, money can be withdrawn from a traditional IRA penalty-free before age 59½ to buy a first home, pay for higher education or extraordinary medical costs, or because of disability or death.
 (More on that in a later section.)

-You may take a penalty-free loan from your IRA, but you'll need to replace the money within 60 days or pay taxes and the 10-percent IRS penalty.
+You may take a penalty-free loan from your IRA, but you'll need to replace the money within 60 days or pay taxes and the 10% IRS penalty.

 There are several prominent differences between the traditional IRA and the Roth IRA.
 Contributions to a Roth are never tax-deductible, but the earnings grow tax free.
 You may withdraw your contributions at any time without penalty.
 In addition, there is no requirement that you take minimum distributions at any age.